YR72dpi/SecuredWhisker/README.md

 ## To improve it

 - Front
-    - Use [Dexie.js](https://dexie.org/) to manage IndexDB
-    - Use [FingerprintJS ](https://github.com/fingerprintjs/fingerprintjs) instead of IP adress
+    - Use web socket
     - Make an NextJs front which gonna be export
+    - encrypt the private (who is in the local storage) with AES

 ## License